Transition to zero pollution

-Meanwhile, the political timeliness is underlined by the UK government’s announcement of a new Environment Bill and the creation of an independent Office for Environmental Protection to scrutinise environmental policy and law.
-The Bill seeks to address poor air quality by promising to set an ambitious legally-binding target to reduce fine particulate matter (PM2.5); introduce measures to minimise waste, promote resource efficiency and move towards a circular economy; and to promote a consistent approach to recycling, banning the export of polluting plastic waste to non-OECD countries.
-The government has also announced the creation of a £1 billion Ayrton Fund to develop affordable clean energy for developing countries; a £640 million Nature for Climate fund; and a £500 million Blue Planet Fund to help protect our oceans from plastic pollution, warming sea temperatures and overfishing.
+At the national level, the UK government's Environment Bill seeks to address poor air quality; introduce measures to minimise waste, promote resource efficiency and move towards a circular economy; and to ban the export of polluting plastic waste to non-OECD countries.
+The government has also announced a number of new funds, such as the £1 billion Ayrton Fund to develop affordable clean energy for developing countries.

 Clearly momentum is building around the zero pollution space, but there’s even greater opportunity for government, industry and research-intensive universities to work together on problems, Professor Ryan argues.